 Topic 1.
 System/state definition

-What made Susskind's lectures so understandable is his approach which focuses around the definition of a system and its state.
+Approach which focuses around the definition of a system and its state.
 He describes a system whose state behaves according to certain rules (described below).
 The system behavior under these rules are studied using mathematics and the behavior is derived.
 The behavior that emerges is non intuitive with effects such as uncertainity and entanglement emerging from the math.

 The basic rules have experimentally been shown to be the rules under which physical systems really behave at a quantum scale, so the emergent behavior described by the math must be true, no matter how non intuitive it is.
 Susskind doesn't discuss the reasons why the rules are true.
 It's a somewhat philosophical discussion, though he does say that you either